No hard data supports the notion that wood flooring provides greater resale value to a house than other types of floor coverings.

-- No one really knows if wood flooring provides more monetary value to your home upon sale.
+- No one knows if wood flooring provides more monetary value to your home upon sale.

 - Most people consulted think that hardwood provides higher resale value than other floors, such as carpet, luxury vinyl flooring, or laminate, though they cannot confirm this with figures.